-Local functions are used to make code clear and readable.
+Local functions are employed to enhance code clarity and readability.

 We can declare local function in the following scope.